mariodavid/mariodavid.github.io/_drafts/how-to-deal-with-reference-data.md

     abstract String getEntityName();
 {% endhighlight%}

-With this, the datasource filter query changed to show only the entries that are valid at the given reference data.
+With this, the datasource filter query is changed to show only the entries that are valid at the given reference date.
 The subclasses of this are only required to define the datasource and the entity name with the corresponding abstract methods (see [PaymentMethodBrowse](https://github.com/mariodavid/cuba-example-temporal-reference-data/blob/master/modules/web/src/com/company/cetrd/web/reference/paymentmethod/PaymentMethodBrowse.groovy) for more details).

-To pass the order data as the reference data to the lookup screen, take a look at the [OrderEditor](https://github.com/mariodavid/cuba-example-temporal-reference-data/blob/master/modules/web/src/com/company/cetrd/web/order/OrderEdit.groovy#L33), which does exactly that:
+To pass the order date as the reference date to the lookup screen, take a look at the [OrderEditor](https://github.com/mariodavid/cuba-example-temporal-reference-data/blob/master/modules/web/src/com/company/cetrd/web/order/OrderEdit.groovy#L33), which does exactly that:

 {% highlight groovy %}
 protected void activatePickerField(PickerField pickerField, Date validReferenceDate) {